openvinotoolkit/open_model_zoo/demos/python_demos/image_translation_demo/README.md

 Running the application with the empty list of options yields the usage message given above and an error message.

 To run the demo, you can use public or pre-trained models.
-You can download the pre-trained models with the OpenVINO [Model Downloader](../../../tools/downloader/README.md) or from [https://download.01.org/opencv/](https://download.01.org/opencv/).
+You can download the pre-trained models with the OpenVINO [Model Downloader](../../../tools/downloader/README.md).
+The list of models supported by the demo is in [models.lst](./models.lst).

 > **NOTE**: Before running the demo with a trained model, make sure the model is converted to the Inference Engine format (\*.xml + \*.bin) using the [Model Optimizer tool](https://docs.openvinotoolkit.org/latest/_docs_MO_DG_Deep_Learning_Model_Optimizer_DevGuide.html).